stonemjs/docs/src/docs/essentials/outgoing-response.md

 })
 ```

-This response will be interpreted by the browser adapter — it’s never sent as an HTTP response.
+This response will be interpreted by the browser adapter, it’s never sent as an HTTP response.

 ### API Helpers

-`OutgoingBrowserResponse` provides status code helpers — useful for guards or logic conditions in middlewares:
+`OutgoingBrowserResponse` provides status code helpers, useful for guards or logic conditions in middlewares:

 ```ts
 response.is2xx()      // true if 2xx success